EmmS21/Prompts/MarketingAgentLearning.md

 Return the final output as a JSON response with the following keys.
 Do not return any other text, just the JSON:

-1. **list_of_keywords**: Provide a list of unique, relevant keywords for the marketing campaign.
-Include at least 30 keywords. (include the search volume + competiteveness of each keyword)
+1. **list_of_keywords**: Provide a list of a dictionary of unique, relevant keywords for the marketing campaign.
+Include at least 30 keywords.
+For each keyword include the search volume + competiteveness of each keyword
 2. **list_of_ad_text**: Create a set of ad texts, each consisting of three headlines and two descriptions.
 Provide at least 15 different ad texts.
 Format this as follows: A "headlines" section with a list of all headlines (3 headlines per ad, so at least 20 headlines total).
 A "descriptions" section with a list of all descriptions (2 descriptions per ad, so at least 10 descriptions total)
  Ensure the number of headlines is 1.5 times the number of descriptions.
 3. **list_of_negative_keywords**: A list of negative keywords which we definitely want to avoid advertising to.
 These should be keywords that may be associated with the current keywords but will not generate relevant leads.